ryanrosello-og/cypress-harvester/README.md

 ```

-When table is passed through the Cypress harvester, Cypress is able to easily work with the json representation of the table:
+When table is passed through the Cypress harvester, Cypress is able to easily extract data and convert to a json representation of the table:

 ```
 cy.get('#example')